Online Campus - Application Review Process

 Step 4: Post-Assessment

 Once an assessment has been completed, there will be a final review by the application and curriculum team.
-Decision letters will be emailed no earlier than three weeks after the close of an assessment window.
+Decision letters will be emailed within four weeks after the close of the assessment.
 Every attempt will be made to maintain this review schedule.
 However, to ensure fair and careful consideration of all applications, it may be necessary to extend a notification date.

 If accepted, a student will receive an acceptance package that includes an Intent to Enroll letter.
 This letter must be completed and returned to the Academy in order to hold a space for the upcoming school year.